 Have you been the victim of predatory lending practices?
-Our bank fraud lawyers at Bordas & Bordas represent the rights of borrowers in lender liability claims.
-Contact our law offices in Wheeling or Moundsville, West Virginia, St. Clairsville, Ohio or Pittsburgh, Pennsylvania, to discuss your lender liability claims.
+A Pittsburgh bank fraud lawyer at Bordas & Bordas represents the rights of borrowers in lender liability claims.
+Contact an experienced consumer protection attorney to discuss your lender liability claims.

 State and federal laws are designed to protect consumers from the misleading and fraudulent practices of unscrupulous lenders.
-At Bordas & Bordas, we represent the rights of investors and borrowers throughout the Ohio Valley, and pursue violations of laws including:
+At Bordas & Bordas, we represent the rights of investors and borrowers throughout Pittsburgh, and pursue violations of laws including:

 - Truth in Lending Act (TILA)